popdemtech/smartsite/z-things/walkthrough-look-ahead.md

 ## Saving Data

 End-users of an application are more engaged if the web application is dynamic.
-As seen in the Invoice Creator project, this can be accomplished with front-end JavaScript alone.
-An improvement on the level of engagement the web app can provide is if data state can be saved and retrieved across user sessions.
+This dynamism can be accomplished with presentational logic alone, yet an improvement to user engagement a web application can provide is if data state can be saved and retrieved across user sessions.

-As an example, imagine a user logs in and creates a document with the Invoice Creator.
+As an example, a feature that allows the user to log in and create an invoice.
+Imagine a user logs in and creates a document with this Invoice Creator.
 The usefulness of the Invoice Creator app can be increased for the user if, the next time they log in, they see a list of previously created documents.
 A further increase in feature set -- such as the ability to edit previously saved documents -- is an increase of usability.

 A solution to saving and retrieving user data is to save this data in a persisted storage database such as PostgreSQL.
 This data stays in the application's database when the user is logged in or not, and can be retrieved by the user interacting with the web page or by a developer running analytics on the data.